An Algebraic Generalization of the Ramanujan Sum: Introduction

 Recently, in \cite{uk}, we observed that the values \(\sigma^{(1)}_{k}(t;s)\) serve as coefficients within the framework of Sylvester Wave Theory as applied to restricted partitions.
 In this work, we explore this generalization further and present a relevant formula in coding theory.

-It is well-known that Ramanujan sums play a crucial role in determining the size of a specific class of deletion codes known as Levisthesin codes \cite{bibak}.
+It is well-known that Ramanujan sums play a crucial role in determining the size of a specific class of deletion codes known as Levenshtein codes \cite{bibak}.
 These codes are quite versatile, capable of correcting various types of errors, including deletions, insertions, bit reversals, and transpositions of adjacent bits (see \cite{bibak} and the references therein).
 Despite their usefulness in numerous applications such as the Little-Offord problem, DNA-based data storage and distributed synchronization, many problems related to these codes remain open.